Finding the perfect matched winch according to your needs and budget is a daunting task when you’ve got a lot of options to choose from.

 - The thermometric indicator offers operator feedback via the remote control’s LED indicator, which certainly is a useful feature to me.

-- Doesn’t get overheated.
+- It doesn’t get overheated.

 The steel cable is a bit heavy to handle in some cases particularly when you will be under a difficult situation.
 To avoid this, I recommend you to go for synthetic rope.
 I always like the synthetic rope version due to its lightweight and easy to handle nature.